HoneyGol-Microsystems/vesp-jtag/README.md

 The FT2232H has 2 independent channels.
 In this board:

-- Channel A: Used as JTAG or GPIOs
+- Channel A: Used as a JTAG or GPIOs
-- Channel B: Used as UART.
+- Channel B: Used as an UART.

-After enumeration, both channels will default to UART mode, so on a Linux system they will show up as `/dev/ttyUSB0` and `/dev/ttyUSB1`.
-When channel A gets reconfigured to MPSSE mode (e.g. when using OpenOCD with it), then `/dev/ttyUSB0` will disappear and channel B will remain as `/dev/ttyUSB1`.
+After enumeration, both channels will default to the UART mode, so on a Linux system they will show up as `/dev/ttyUSB0` and `/dev/ttyUSB1`.
+When the channel A gets reconfigured to a MPSSE mode (e.g. when using OpenOCD with it), then `/dev/ttyUSB0` will disappear and the channel B will remain as `/dev/ttyUSB1`.

 ## 3D renders